zoometh/iconr/doc/joss/paper.md

 # Background

 By definition, Prehistorical societies are characterized by the absence of a writing system.
-During, the largest part of human history, and everywhere in the world, symbolic expressions belong to illiterate societies which express themselves with rock-art paintings, pottery decorations, figurines and statuary, etc., and a lot of now disappeared carved woods, textile design, etc. These graphical expressions are the most significant part of the humankind's symbolism remaining.
-At the composition level, recognition of meaningful associations of signs and recurrent patterns indicate clearly the existence of social conventions in the way to display and to read these graphical syntax.
-Well-established and shared methods would necessarily facilitate a precise recording of the graphical content and open to possible cross-cultural comparisons at a large scale and over the long-term.
+During, the largest part of human history, and everywhere in the world, symbolic expressions belong mostly to illiterate societies which express themselves with rock-art paintings, pottery decorations, figurines and statuary, etc., and a lot of now disappeared carved woods, textile design, etc. These graphical expressions are the most significant part of the humankind's symbolism remaining.
+At the composition level, recognition of meaningful associations of signs and recurrent patterns (i.e., graphical syntax) indicate clearly the existence of social conventions in the way to display and to read these expressions.
+Well-established and shared methods to record and study these graphical contents would open to possible cross-cultural comparisons at a large scale and over the long-term.

 # Statement of need